Learn about the nursing care management of patients with pancreatitis in this nursing study guide.

 - 150, 000 of these cases are the result of cholelithiasis or sustained alcohol abuse.

 - The overall mortality rate of patients with pancreatitis is 2% to 10%.

-- Even though the frequency is about 5000 new cases per year in the United States, with a mortality rate of about 10%, it is yet unknown about the number clients who have recurrent acute pancreatitis or chronic pancreatitis.
+- Even though the frequency is about 5000 new cases per year in the United States, with a mortality rate of about 10%, it is yet unknown about the number of clients who have recurrent acute pancreatitis or chronic pancreatitis.
 (Black, 2009)

 - The incidence of pancreatitis varies in different countries and also depends on the cause (e.g., alcohol, gallstones, metabolic factors, drugs).
-In United States, acute pancreatitis is related to alcohol consumption more commonly than to gallstones (second most common); in England, the opposite is true.
+In the United States, acute pancreatitis is related to alcohol consumption more commonly than gallstones (second most common); in England, the opposite is true.
 (Black, 2009)

 Mechanisms causing pancreatitis are usually unknown but it is commonly associated with autodigestion of the pancreas.

 - Alcohol abuse.
-Eighty percent of the patients with pancreatitis have biliary tract disease or a history of long term alcohol abuse.
+Eighty percent of the patients with pancreatitis have biliary tract disease or a history of long-term alcohol abuse.

 - Bacterial or viral infection.
 Pancreatitis occasionally develops as a complication of mumps virus.